krishna22-ops/krishna-tamang/README.md

-# Hi, I’m Krishna 👋
+# Hi, I’m Krishna Tamang 👋

 🎓 **Student at the University of Greenwich**
 🔬 Aspiring **Data Scientist** — currently building my skills and exploring new technologies